tpetersheim-team/tuck/README.md

 # Tuck
-Friar Tuck is a tool
+Friar Tuck is a tool that makes Robinhood more useful

 # How to use Tuck